jaykhan-dev/portfolio-docs/docs/resume.md

 _Temporary | Remote | August 2022 - October 2022_

-- Designed digital assets using Adobe CC for advertisements, social media, email campaigns and increased engagement
+- Creating graphic design assets for social media and email campaign
-- Designed webpages using Figma to redesign pre-existing pages
+- Creating mockups and wireframes in Figma for web pages
-- Provided graphic design support to manage workload
+- Supporting the Art Director with creating marketing collateral

 ### Keywords Studios